smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 fmt.Println("CHECK sum error:", cf(subx.Value(result)))
 ```

-## Challenge: go beyond the playground
+## Challenge: Go beyond the playground

 Now I have told you how I went beyond the playground to re-design a package with Go generics.
 Now, it's your turn!